 Like House Ethics, the Senate Select Committee on Ethics-led by three Senators from each party-is empowered to initiate its own investigations.
 It is authorized to receive and investigate allegations of "improper conduct which may reflect upon the Senate, violations of law, violation of the Senate Code of Official Conduct and violations of rules and regulations of the Senate."
-In 2015, the most recent year for which data is available, the Committee reviewed 55 alleged violations of Senate rules.
+In 2017, the Committee reviewed 124 alleged violations of Senate rules, up from 55 alleged violations in 2015.
 The Committee tends to dig deeply into the matters under review, and its investigations can sometimes be very protracted.